vzhuang/CUDA-convnet/README.md

 ## Results
 _______

 We test our performance on the MNIST dataset.
-Our following architecture achieves accuracy.

 The vanilla cpu version achieves ~80% accuracy at convergence, while a simple 3 layer (convolution->pooling->fully connected) gpu network achieves ~95% accuracy.
 It also trains much faster [numbers needed].

 Output for `batch_size = 1`
 ```